jamstack-cms/jamstack-cms/README.md

 #### Webhook

-Once deployed, you can configure the webhook url by running the following commands:
+Once deployed, you can configure the webhook url by running the following command:

 ```sh
 node configureWebhook